 Description of the Matter As more fully described in Note 2 of the financial statements, the Company has concluded that the grant of intellectual property licenses and the delivery of related research and development services under certain of its existing collaboration agreements represent a combined performance obligation for which the Company recognizes collaboration revenues as the research services are transferred over time.
 Revenue is recognized over the estimated period of time to conduct the research services based on an appropriate measure of progress towards satisfaction of the identified performance obligation.
 Collaboration revenue is significant to our audit because the revenue recognition assessment process involves inherent uncertainty, uses subjective assumptions, and the amounts involved are material to the financial statements taken as a whole.
-The subjective assumptions relate to the estimated total costs expected to be incurred and the estimated total full-time employees (FTEs) expected to be utilized under each agreement.
+The subjective assumptions relate to the estimated total full-time employees (FTEs) expected to be utilized as well as the assumed timing and duration of the underlying activities.

 How We Addressed the Matter We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's revenue recognition review process including controls over management's review of the significant assumptions described above.
-For example, we tested controls over the development of the estimated costs and estimated full-time employees to complete and the review of the estimates by management.
+For example, we tested controls over the development of the estimated FTEs through the completion of the contract and the review of the estimates by management.

 To test revenue recognized we performed audit procedures that included, among other things, testing the assumptions and underlying data used by the Company in its computations and testing the accuracy of the computations.
-We inspected evidence supporting actual FTEs utilized and the amount of actual costs incurred and assessed whether they were appropriate costs according to the terms of the contract.
-We performed corroborative inquiries of individuals outside of the finance department to assess the reasonableness of management's estimates of total estimated costs and total FTEs to understand the progress to date and the estimate of total inputs.
-In addition, we performed sensitivity analyses, including assessing the reasonableness of the estimated costs to be incurred and estimated FTEs to be utilized as of the reporting date based on current factors.
+We inspected evidence supporting actual FTEs utilized and assessed whether they were appropriately included according to the terms of the contract.
+We corroborated management's estimates and judgements by performing sensitivity analyses of key inputs and inspecting communications between the Company and its collaborators regarding updates to budgeted FTEs and contract modifications that would impact the timing and duration of the collaboration.
+We performed corroborative inquiries of individuals outside of the finance department to assess the basis for the key assumptions utilized as of the reporting date based on current factors.